TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 }
 ```

-The test code looks just as clean as before, but now all the tooling reports the error in the right place.
+The test code looks just as clean as before, and the tooling naturally reports the error in the right place.

 {% include candid-image.html src="/assets/images/frontend/deeply-equal-error-display.png" alt="Deeply Equal Error Display" %}